Importance Sampling

 Annealed Importance Sampling (AIS)

-When the target distribution and proposal distribution have substantial distributional mismatch, importance sampling often fails due to extremely high variance in the importance weights.
-Most samples from the proposal will have near-zero weight under the target, while a few rare samples will have enormous weights - a phenomenon known as weight degeneracy.
+Self-normalized importance sampling resolves the difficulty of unknown normalization, but it does not address a different failure mode: when the target distribution and proposal distribution have substantial distributional mismatch, importance sampling—direct or self-normalized—fails due to extremely high variance in the importance weights.
+Most samples from the proposal will have near-zero weight under the target, while a few rare samples will have enormous weights—a phenomenon known as weight degeneracy.
 This leads to a low effective sample size, meaning that despite drawing many samples, few actually contribute meaningfully to the estimate, making the results unreliable.
-Annealed importance sampling (AIS) addresses this fundamental limitation by introducing a sequence of intermediate distributions that smoothly bridge the gap between the proposal and target distributions, dramatically reducing variance while maintaining unbiasedness.

 Suppose we wish to sample from a complicated target distribution: \[ p_0(\mathbf{x}) \propto f_0(\mathbf{x}), \] where sampling is difficult because \(p_0\) may be high-dimensional and/or multimodal.
+Here \(f_0\) is the unnormalized target (the same role played by \(\tilde{\gamma}\) in the previous discussion); we adopt the AIS-specific notation \(f_0, f_n\) to emphasize the indexed family of intermediate distributions introduced below.

 Typical schedules include: